postgres/postgres/documentation/docs/test.md

 # Test Transparent Data Encryption

-To check if the data is encrypted, do the following:

-=== "pg_tde Tech preview"
+Enabling `pg_tde` extension for a database creates the table access method `tde_heap` .
+This access method enables you to encrypt the data.

 !!! warning

     This is the tech preview functionality.
-Its scope is not yet finalized and can change anytime.** Use it only for testing purposes.**
+Its scope is not yet finalized and can change anytime. **Use it only for testing purposes.**

-To check if the data is encrypted, do the following:
+Here's how to do it:

-1. Create a table in the database for which you have [enabled `pg_tde`](setup.md).
-Enabling `pg_tde`    extension creates the table access method `tde_heap`.
-To enable data encryption, create the table using this access method as follows:
+1. Create a table in the database for which you have [enabled `pg_tde`](setup.md) using the `tde_heap` access method as follows:

     ```sql
     CREATE TABLE <table_name> (<field> <datatype>) USING tde_heap;